This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 2. Peel and slice the eggs.

-3. Mix the egg yolks with mayonnaise and mustard, and mash them.
+3. Mix the egg yolks with mayonnaise and mustard in a medium bowl, and mash them.

-4. Pipe the filling into the egg whites.
+4. Pipe the egg yolk mixture into the egg white halves.

-5. Sprinkle with paprika and garnish with chives.
+5. Serve on a serving platter, sprinkle with paprika, and garnish with chives.

 Egg appetizer on a plate garnished with fresh herbs